Arafath1818/Stock-Trade-Outlier-Analysis-using-Graph-Database/README.md

 Outlier Criteria:
 If Z-score > 2.5 or Z-score < -2.5, the trade is an outlier.
 High volume outliers: Abnormally large or small trades.
-High price outliers: Sudden price spikes or drops.
-🔹 Step 3: Visualization
-We use Matplotlib to create a scatter plot:
+High price outliers: Sudden price spikes or drops.* Step 3: Visualization We use Matplotlib to create a scatter plot:
 ✔ Blue Dots → Normal trades
 ✔ Red Xs → Outliers